 There are bus connections from Glasgow to Crianlarich as well as train connections.
 There is also a bus that stops on the main road at nearby Benmore Farm.
 However, the service is not regular and travelling by public transport might involve an additional walk from Crianlarich to the starting point at times.
 There are also buses from Stiring via Killin.
 The starting point at Inverlochlarig Farm can only be reached by public transport if you walk the last kilometres from Balquhidder to Inverlochlarig Farm.
 Nevertheless, Balquhidder has bus connections to Stirling.

 Besides the mountains next to Stob Binnein there are many other mountains not too far away from Stob Binnein.
-North of Crianlarich is Ben Challum, one of the northest munros in the Loch Lomond and the Trossachs National Park with view to the Southern Highlands.
+North of Crianlarich is Ben Challum, with a view to the Southern Highlands.
 This mountain and Ben Oss on the other side can be climbed from Tyndrum village.
-Another mountain nearby is Beinn Chabhair which can be climbed together with its smaller neighbour “An Caisteal”.
+Another mountain nearby is Beinn Chabhair which can be climbed together with its bigger neighbour “An Caisteal”.

 For those who are interesting in fishing, Loch Lubhair and Loch Voil are excellent lochs for fishing.
 Loch Earn is popular for watersports activities such as waterskiing and sailing.
 The area around Stob Binnein is perfect for outdoor enthusiasts and for people who just want to relax in beautiful scenery.
 For the cultural experience you can visit the villages that are nearby such as Balquhidder, Crianlarich or Lochearnhead.